Neats29/neats29.github.io/source/_posts/roam.md

 <h1 style="font-size: 1.6em;">Ongoing Courses</h1>

 For longer term or ongoing courses, the syntax is slightly different.
-For instance, I recently took a course called The Art of Accomplishment (blog post coming soon) which was a live cohort that spanned across 8 weeks.
+For instance, I recently took a course called The Art of Accomplishment (I've written about the experience [here](/aoa)) which was a live cohort that spanned across 8 weeks.
 There were numerous group exercises as well as solo exercises to complete per week.
 In this case each section became a page in itself.

 <img src="/roam/aoa.png"
     style="width: 100%;